Skip to main content

 Data Efficiency

 When developing on Casper, a policy of efficient data usage will ensure the lowest possible cost for on-chain computation.
-To this end, minimizing the number of necessary Deploys will drastically decrease the overall cost.
+To this end, minimizing the number of necessary transactions will drastically decrease the overall cost.

 Example Self-initialization Entry Point